Sujeong-Han/HerbPAI/README.md

 # Automated Preprocess Herbarium SW
-- This is software designed to automate the preprocessing of plant specimen data.
+- This is software designed to automate the preprocessing of plant specimen images.
 - It enables the detection and removal of non-plant specimen components from plant specimen image datasets.

 # Modify detect_dual.py

-- Detect all objects except plant specimens in an image using the trained YOLO v9-e model.
+- Detect all objects except plant in an image using the trained YOLO v9-e model.
 - After that, fill the bounding box of detected objects with white.
-- This also detects the edges of the digital camera image has been modified to remove outliers.
+- Additionally, for images taken with digital cameras, unnecessary information outside the specimen.
+-
 # Inference
  ```
 python detect_dual.py --source example.jpg' --img 640 --device 0 --weights 'best.pt' --name test